wp-plugins/skystats/readme.txt

 = Why do I need a SkyStats license key? =

 * In order to use this plugin, you have to provide a valid SkyStats license key.
-That's currently the only way you can use SkyStats.
+You can purchase a Free or Paid license key at [SkyStats.com] (https://skystats.com/#pricing)

 == Screenshots ==